-Also, please explain your organization's policies for accepting industry funding by answering the following questions.
+In addition, please explain the ACC's and the Foundation's policies for accepting industry funding by answering the following questions.
 For each question, please respond by first repeating the enumerated question followed by the appropriate answer.

-- 1. Please describe your policies for accepting industry funding and whether you allow companies to place restrictions or provide guidance on how funding will be spent. - 2.
-If the AHA allows companies to place restrictions on industry funding, then please explain all restrictions and/or guidance for each transfer of value from a pharmaceutical company since January 2003.
-For every transfer of value with a restriction, please provide the following information: year of transfer, name of company, restriction placed on funding.
+- 1. Please describe the policies for accepting industry funding and whether or not the ACC and/or the Foundation allows companies to place restrictions or provide guidance on how funding will be spent. - 2.
+If the ACC and/or the Foundation allow companies to place restrictions on industry funding, then please explain all restrictions and/or guidance for each transfer of value from a pharmaceutical company since January 2003.
+For every transfer of value with a restriction, please provide the following information: year of transfer, name of company, and restriction placed on funding.

-Further, I have noticed that your company released a statement on the ENHANCE trial by Schering-Plough and Merck.
-While I do not disagree with the supportive tone of your statement, I am interested in whether you also urged the companies to release the results when it was discovered that the companies were delaying the release.
-Accordingly, please respond to the following questions.
+Further, I have noticed that the ACC released a statement on the ENHANCE trial by Schering-Plough and Merck (the companies).
+While I do not disagree with the ACC statement, I am interested in whether or not the ACC also urged Schering-Plough and Merck to release the ENHANCE results when it was discovered that the companies were delaying the release.
+Accordingly, please name all individuals involved in drafting the ACC statement on the ENHANCE trial.
+Please provide all pertinent documents and communications, to include emails and early drafts of the statement.